JustinRichman/OpSysProj1/README.md

 			The only file used to execute our program is:
 			1) shell.c

 		Make file description
 			To compile shell.c use the following commands:
 			-call make
 			-creates an executable called shell

 		Documentation of Group Member Contribution
+      To view our Commit Logs please visit our github URL: https://github.com/JustinRichman/OpSysProj1

 			Group Members include : Tyler Gurley, Justin Richman, and Samantha Chaves.
 The work distribution is as follows:

 			1)Prompt